Belmont Crochet Shoulder Bag Pattern Free

 The yarn itself is an S on S plied yarn which means single strands are twisted together to make 2 ply strands which are then twisted together to make the yarn.
 This gives you a dense yarn that still has some bounce and movement.

-It looks like Bernat Beyond has been discontinued which is such a shame.
+Unfortunately, it looks like Bernat Beyond has been discontinued which is such a shame.
 It’s a beautiful yarn.

 The bag will look lovely in pretty much any super bulky yarn, so you can customize your own bag in different colors and textures.